 From a financial perspective: According to Nathan Astle, student board member of the Financial Therapy Association, it’s important to remember that because money is driven by so much emotion, you should go into the conversation with a certain amount of preparation for emotional responses, for both you and your partner.
 Remember to speak for yourself with phrases like, “I feel,” instead of “you are,” validate their point of view (even when you disagree) and take a break if the discussion gets too heated (with the expectation that you’ll come back to the topic once you’ve cooled down).
 Keep the end goal that you’ll talk about what you want to get from the relationship and how you believe money can help you get there, he added.

-Using a budgeting app can also help keep everything in one place so conversations are easier moving forward — here are 11 good ones that are totally free.
+Using a budgeting app can also help keep everything in one place so conversations are easier moving forward — here is our list of 11 good ones that are free.

 How to talk about money with your kids